bezmoradi/tutorials/go/error-handling.md

 }
 ```

-Technically, as the `customError` struct has a function called `Error`, if can be considered as an `error` type; so it can be easily used as an input param for the `errorGenerator` function.
+Technically, as the `customError` struct has a function called `Error`, it can be considered as an `error` type; so it can be easily used as an input param for the `errorGenerator` function.